jayantaghoshal/happiness/hardware/localconfig/README.md

 ## Verification

-The unit test is implemented using VTS.
+The unit tests and component tests is implemented using VTS/Trade Federation.
 To build and run test, please run:

     ./unittest.sh
+    or
+    ./componenttest.sh